Malone Multicultural Alumni Association

 The conference is founded upon the concept of unity-diversity illustrated in Romans 12:4-5: "Just as there are many parts of our bodies, so it is with Christ's body.
 We are all parts of it, as it takes every one of us to make it complete, for we each have different work to do.
 So we belong to each other and each needs all the other" (TLB).

 One Voice Gospel Choir

-The Malone University Gospel Choir, One Voice, under the direction of Emoni Satterwhite, is a 20-voice choir representing most majors and ethnicities across campus.
+The Malone University Gospel Choir, One Voice is a 20-voice choir representing most majors and ethnicities across campus.
 One Voice performs at campus functions, community events, and in schools and churches across Ohio, and the United States.

 The Lord has led this organization to offer the flavor of Urban Gospel music to the Malone campus and community.
 This is done in such a way that His glory is revealed through song.
 Membership in this organization is open to all members of the Malone University community.
 Non-students may affiliate with this organization by meeting all the regular requirements for membership including a desire to serve the Lord through praise and worship through urban style music.

 Brenda Stevens, director of Multicultural Services, founded One Voice, along with student director Giles Foster as the first Gospel Choir at Malone in 1999.
 The first director of the group was Giles Foster, a student at Malone who had a vision of moving the Choir to a spiritually cohesive group.
 The group has opened for various artist including The Winans Phase II, and Donnie McClurkin.
 They have also performed at the Jubilee Conference in Pittsburgh Pennsylvania and the National Christian Multicultural Student Leaders Conference (NCMSLC) in Boston, Massachusetts.